davewalker5/ti-84-python/README.rst

 in a web browser.

-Note that, currently, the example applications will run while the documentation is being generated and the prompts for input and any plot windows produced will need to be dismissed, as the implementation of Python for the TI-84 doesn't support "__main__", which could be used to suppress this behaviour.
+Note that, currently, the example applications will run while the documentation is being generated and the prompts for input will need to be dismissed, as the implementation of Python for the TI-84 doesn't support "__main__", which could be used to suppress this behaviour.

 Dependencies